Clubs and Sponsors

 Family, Career and Community Leaders of America is a nonprofit national career and technical student organization for young men and women in Family and Consumer Sciences.
 Everyone is part of a family, and FCCLA is the only national Career and Technical Student Organization with the family as its central focus.
 Since 1945, FCCLA members have been making a difference in their families, careers, and communities by addressing important personal, work, and societal issues through Family and Consumer Sciences education.
 Involvement in FCCLA offers members the opportunity to expand their leadership potential and develop skills for life -- planning, goal setting, problem solving, decision making, and interpersonal communication -- necessary in the home and workplace.

 FFA is a national youth organization for students interested in agriculture and/or leadership.
 The mission statement of the FFA states that, FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.

-In order to be in FFA, a student must be enrolled in one agriculture class per year and pay their membership dues.
-Dues are 15.00 a year and will provide the student with local, regional, state and national membership.
+In order to be in FFA, a student must be enrolled in one agriculture class per year.
+Students are automatically apart of FFA by enrolling in an agricultural class.